 - High cholesterol or carotid artery disease

 - A heart attack, head injury, or depression

 - Smoking cigarettes

-What are the signs and symptoms of AD?
+What are the signs and symptoms of mild AD?

-- Memory loss: Remembering what happened years ago, but unable to remember things from yesterday or forgetting the names of common things or people you know
+- Forgetting the names of common things or people you know

 - Confusion about what month or season it is

 - Forgetting to brush your teeth or comb your hair